-- (1) Local Planning Efforts: Identify what local planning efforts the project implements, and if applicable, describe what particular components of the project are derived from a local plan.
+- Local Planning Efforts: Identify what local planning efforts the project implements, and if applicable, describe what particular components of the project are derived from a local plan.
 Explain how local government agencies were involved in the process of creating the project. - Agencies to consider in your answer may include, but are not limited to: local public works department, transit agencies, planning and community development departments, housing departments, local health department, schools/school districts, emergency services, law enforcement, etc. - Examples of planning efforts to discuss may include, but are not limited to: General Plan (e.g., circulation element or housing element); Specific Plan; Community Plan; Climate Action Plan; Redevelopment Plan; Bicycle Master Plan; Disadvantaged Community Assessment (Government Code Section 65302); Pedestrian Master Plan; Local Coastal Plan; Transit Plan; Transit Corridor Plan; Station Area Plan; Corridor System Management Plan; Transportation Demand Management (TDM) Strategy or Plan.

-Required Documentation: Applicable section or elements of local planning document.
+Required Documentation: Applicable section or elements of local planning

-(2) Housing and Transportation Collaboration: Describe the relationship between the joint-applicants or partners that worked together to create the proposed AHSC Project.
+Housing and Transportation Collaboration: Describe the relationship between the joint-applicants or partners that worked together to create the proposed AHSC project.
 Explain the process involved in coming together to create a larger vision for the Project Area.
-Describe the integration of housing, transportation, and urban greening infrastructure components in creating a cohesive Project.
+Describe how housing, transportation, and urban greening infrastructure components of the project are integrated to make a cohesive project.